 While many people are rightfully calling attention to Project 2025 and Trump’s involvement, several of the proposals in that 1,000-page document sound similar to Reagan’s actions during his presidency.

 For example, Project 2025 calls for eliminating the Department of Education.
 During his two terms in office, Reagan slashed federal school aid by over one billion dollars, called the Department of Education a “bureaucratic boondoggle,” and cut its budget by nineteen percent.
-In his 1982 State of the Union speech, Reagan called for the end to the Department of Education.
+In his 1982 State of the Union speech, Reagan called for the end of the Department of Education.

 Project 2025 details a plan for gutting the Environmental Protection Agency (EPA) and strengthening the fossil fuel industry.
 This is especially concerning at a time when global warming and climate change threaten humanity and everything on the planet.